We are addicted to Big Island snorkeling, and have explored it extensively. It offers the best snorkeling of all the Hawaiian Islands.

 5. Super Clear Water

-There are locations on the Big Island that have some of the best visibility available in all Hawaii.
+There are areas on the Big Island that have some of the best visibility available in all Hawaii.
 In several locations you can snorkel along a wall in 10 feet of depth, and look down to over 50 feet through super clear water and see the sea floor below.

 Many of the best snorkel spots are exposed.
 Yes, you can find a handful of snorkel spots on the Big Island that are fairly protected in small bays.
 But the majority of the great snorkeling happens around rocky points between beaches, and in open ocean along shorelines.
 That means that you are more exposed to wind, waves, surge and currents.